khainguyen21/RockPaperScissor/README.md

-# Rock Paper Scissors GUI Game
+# Rock Paper Scissors Game

 This is a simple **Rock-Paper-Scissors** game implemented in Java using the Swing framework for the graphical user interface (GUI).
 It allows players to compete against the computer, keeping track of scores and providing a dialog for game results.